 We found out that a widget has to fulfill basically two requirements to be detected as a touch point by a capacitive touch display: (1) It has to reduce the capacitance of the intersection in the same way as a human finger would.
 (2) The shape of the contact point has to be elliptical with a size similar to a fingertip.

+The current method to accomplish this is to place a conductive widget on the display and let the user touch it [4].
+While the user is touching the widgets, the widget is electrically grounded.

-Alternatively to already proposed widget for capacitive touch displays [4, 2] PUC widgets accomplish both requirements without a user touching them.
-Through there specific setup they ground themselves by electrically connecting multiple active and inactive intersections.
+Alternatively, PUCs do not need to be electrically grounded by a user or by a external grounded object to be detected by a capacitive touch display (Fig. 1).
+Instead they ground themselves by electrically connecting multiple active and inactive intersections.
 While the active intersection is scanned, the inactive intersection serves as ground.
 This grounding is strong enough to disturb the capacitive coupling at the active intersection enough such that the system detects the contact point of a widget as a touch.